theo-armour/cookbook/sonichele/readme.md

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-* Traslate numeric sound data in ASCII format in to 3D animations viewable in a browser
+* Translate numeric sound data in ASCII format in to 3D animations viewable in a browser

 ### Vision
 <!--  a descriptive picture of a desired future state -->